Copper electroforming on stone

 At this stage you need to work out the surface area of part of the item you’re intending to electroform.
-The rim of this slice of agate was 3.5 cm squared and this was noted for later use.
-It will also be useful to have your Conductivity Tester to hand, to check that the Conductive Paint and the Conductive Epoxy Filler you’ll be applying is, in actual fact, conductive.
+The rim of this slice of agate was estimated at having a surface area of 3.5 cm squared and this was noted for later use.
+It will also be useful to have your Conductivity Tester to hand, to check that the Conductive Paint and the Conductive Epoxy you’ll be applying is, in actual fact, conductive.

 b) Painting on the Conductive Paint

 Carefully paint on the Conductive Paint around the rim of the agate slice, using the enclosed brush.
 Once this is done, either leave to dry at room temperature (25 degrees centigrade) for 24 hours or dry in a fan oven at 60 degrees centigrade for an hour.

 c) Using the Conductive Epoxy

 To attach the jump ring to the rim of the agate slice, mix up a small amount of our Conductive Epoxy Filler and use this to stick the ring directly onto the dried Conductive Paint.
 The ring now performs two functions; it allows the piece of agate to be hung from its chain and it also forms the conductive connection that the agate can be held by in the electroforming solution.

 Stage 2.
 Electroforming the agate slice

 a) Working out amp settings and electroforming time